Polkadex-Substrate/Ocex-Extrinsics-Test/README.md

 # Ocex-extrinsics-test
- tests Register, addProxy, Deposit extrinsics for Ocex pallet
+ Test Register, addProxy, Deposit extrinsics for Ocex pallet

 ## What it does
 connection to wss://openfinex.polkadex.trade